Dedimm/Dedimm/README.md

 <h2 align="left">Hi 👋!
-My name is Marcio Brito and I'm a
+My name is Marcio Brito and I'm a systems analyst and developer, from Brasil</h2>
-computer engineering, from Brasil</h2>

 ###